apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies instances to be deleted with dedicated names in the list.</p>
+<p>Specifies instances to be scaled in with dedicated names in the list.</p>
 </td>
 </tr>
 </tbody>